binayakbartaula11/uni-grade-system/README.md

 1. Open the project in your browser.
 2. Enter your grades for different subjects in the input fields.
-3. Click on the **"Calculate Grade"** button to see the final score and letter grade.
+3. Click on the **"Evaluate"** button to see the final score and letter grade.
 4. View the letter grade based on the calculated total score.

 ---